containers/podman/docs/source/markdown/podman-stop.1.md

 Read container ID from the specified file and remove the container.
 Can be specified multiple times.

+**--ignore**, **-i**

+Ignore errors when specified containers are not in the container store.
+A user might have decided to manually remove a container which would lead to a failure during the ExecStop directive of a systemd service referencing that container.

 **--latest**, **-l**

 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman